 The National Neonatal Research Database is approved by the National Research Ethics Service (REC reference 16/LO/1093) and the Scottish Public Benefit and Privacy Panel.
 Approval is also held from the Confidentiality Advisory Group of the Health Research Authority to receive a limited number of patient identifiers (NHS Number, Date of Birth and Post code) for linkage purposes only (ECC 8-05(f)/2010).
 Linkage for approved research purposes is carried out with Hospital Episode Statistics data and Office of National Statistics (ONS) mortality data supplied by the Health and Social Care Information Centre.
 Approval to receive data is held from the Caldicott Guardians and Lead Neonatal Clinicians of all contributing NHS trusts.

-To join the UK National Neonatal Collaborative please complete and return a copy of the agreement to Richard Colquhoun, Neonatal Medicine Research Group and Neonatal Data Analysis Unit Manager or post to Neonatal Data Analysis Unit, 4th Floor, Chelsea and Westminster Hospital (Lift Bank D), 369 Fulham Road, London SW10 9NH.
+To join the UK National Neonatal Collaborative please contact Richard Colquhoun, Neonatal Medicine Research Group and Neonatal Data Analysis Unit Manager or write to The Neonatal Data Analysis Unit, 4th Floor, Chelsea and Westminster Hospital (Lift Bank D), 369 Fulham Road, London SW10 9NH.